Skip to main content

 Under the header Suggested in the column at the right of screen you find links to a number of journal finders - they can help you find a suitable scholarly journal to publish your article in.
 Keep in mind that the editorial policy of a journal can change over time.

-Some tips to identify (potential questionable) journals and publishers
+Some tips to identify (potential predatory) journals and publishers

 When you want to check up on a journal - is it a predatory journal or not? -, take some time to look at its features.